mariasuerod/mariasuerod.github.io/_pages/about.md

 ---

 I am an economist, currently working as a research associate at the University of Strathclyde invloved in multiple projects.
-My research interests are the areas of applied microeconomics more specifically environmental, agricultural, health and behavioural economics.
+My research interests are in the areas of applied microeconomics more specifically environmental, agricultural, health and behavioural economics.